hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 ### Empty Finesses

-* If an empty clue does NOT meet *Minimum Empty Clue Value Principle*, then this is quite strange.
+* If an *Empty Clue* does NOT meet *Minimum Empty Clue Value Principle*, then this is quite strange.
 In this situation, the clue giver must be trying to communicate something extra, or else they would not bother to use an *Empty Clue* in the first place.
 * In this situation, the clue IS actually meeting *Minimum Empty Clue Value Principle* in the form of a *Finesse* - a card in one player's hand hand leads into a card in the next player's hand.
 * How does the first player know which card to play?
 They use the same play priority as above, but use it to find a one-away card.

 ### The Empty Bluff

 * This convention only applies to 3-player games.
-* When an empty clue is given that doesn't make sense, it is usually a signal for the other players to look one level deeper and look for an *Empty Finesse*.
+* When an *Empty Clue* is given that doesn't make sense, it is usually a signal for the other players to look one level deeper and look for an *Empty Finesse*.
 * However, after the first blind-play, if the *Empty Finesse* is telling the 2nd player to play a strictly unplayable card, it must have been an *Empty Bluff*.
 * *Empty Bluffs* do not meet *Empty Minimum Value Clue Principle*, but they can be useful to get a 1-for-1 on a card that is otherwise blocked.
 Alternatively, they can be used to get a 1-for-1 on a card while also telling the other player that a particular card is exactly 1-away from being playable.
 * It is also possible to do a *Known Empty Bluff*, in which the blind-playing player knows that they are playing an unrelated card.
-In this situation, it would be the only way for the empty clue to make sense.
+In this situation, it would be the only way for the *Empty Clue* to make sense.

 <br />